Spencer-M24/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [ ]  Q:In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+A: In Redux you have action reducers and store.
+Each of them work differntly and have an important role.

+For actions: They are payloads which contain information, that send data from the Applicaiton you are making or using  to my store.
+They carry important information to the store which everything is held.

+Store: In Redux they have a store,which holds the state of the applicaitron known redux keeps all the information i the store.
+When using the store  you can  update the state with dispatch.
+example:

+Reducer: In redux they have a reducer which is a function a pure one.
+It takes in an input and return an output.
+Without any changes to other things.
+Also an important thing a reducer does is returns a new state tree object that can be used to previous. example (currentState, action) => newState

-- [ ] What is the difference between Application state and Component state?
+- [ ] Q: What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+A: There are Application State which are global components.
+When being  global all components is able acces.
+As for the Component state it is very limited only direction componets have access to it so.
+IN summary Applicaiton state is for globals and any components can use it.
+Component State is only home based and strict components are only able to use it.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [ ] Q: Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+A: The Redux Thunk is called a middle ware meaning that it uses async while using react and redux.
+And it makes ajax endpoints with using action creators.
+So the action creators help alot so we can use APis.

 ## Project Set Up